bcrisp4/ansible-collection-postfix/README.md

 - [x] Helper role to manage the Postfix service
 - [ ] Testing and CI for the Postfix service role
 - [x] Helper role to provide common handlers (e.g. reloading Postfix)
-- [ ] Role to configure Postfix as an SMTP relay
+- [x] Role to configure Postfix as an SMTP relay
+- [ ] Testing and CI for the Postfix relay role

 ## License